-2. Piano accompaniment is permitted in all school and national competitions, apart from the Barbershop category, which is a cappella only.
-Choirs may also use up to a maximum of one additional instrument if indicated on the score.
+2. Piano or one other principal accompanying instrument is permitted in all school and national competitions.
+Choirs may also use up to a maximum of two additional instruments if indicated on the score.

 3. Changes to the submitted programme are not permitted.

 4. Choirs will be penalised for a programme that does not adhere to the stated time limits for each competition.

 5. Adjudicators will award marks for the technical ability and artistic quality of each choir, and for the variety and communication of their programme.

 Broadcasting, Recording and Photographic Rights:

 1. Performances throughout the festival may be photographed, recorded for subsequent reproduction and/or broadcast on radio or television.

 2. All broadcasting and photographic rights to the performances will belong to the festival and may be used for promotional use as it sees fit.

 3. Choirs will not receive payment for recordings or photographs used and the festival will be entitled to reproduce any such recording or photograph for sale or promotional use.